ironinthesoul/playground/README.md

-# Fractals
+# Playground
-Just some fractal fun in Javascript.
+Just some fractal and other fun in Javascript.

-A samll number of JS pages that do maths type stuff in a fraphical way.
+A small number of JS pages that do maths type stuff in a graphical way.

-Load any HTML in a rowser and see what happens.
-All the pages are self-contained for simplicity.
+Load any HTML in a browser and see what happens.
+All the pages are (mostly) self-contained for simplicity.